 KaOS Linux remains one of the most aesthetically pleasing Linux distros around sporting the beautiful KDE desktop environment.
-A visit to the KaOS Linux homepage clearly informs on the focus the developers that have taken with this distro.
+A visit to the KaOS Linux homepage clearly informs on the focus the developers have taken with this distro.
 They describe it as a lean KDE distribution built from scratch and focus on Qt and KDE.
-The developers pride themselves on the fact that all their efforts are focused on one DE (KDE), one toolkit (Qt) and the one architecture (x86_64).
+The developers pride themselves on the fact that all their efforts are focused on one DE (KDE), one toolkit (Qt), and one architecture (x86_64).

 Download and Installation

 KaOS Linux is a rolling distribution so keeping up with the updates is enough to get you the latest packages.
 The official iso is also updated every few months to keep it up to date with all the latest changes for new installations so you are not presented with a large first update.
 The latest KaOS 2016.07 ISO can be downloaded from their download page.

 Installation is pretty straightforward as you can easily create a Bootable USB or DVD.
 A 4Gb flash drive should be enough to create the bootable drive.
 On Linux, you have the option of using the “dd” from the command line or rather the straightforward SUSE Studio ImageWriter.
 On Windows, ROSA Image Writer is one other recommended option apart from the SUSE Studio ImageWriter.
 It is also possible to use “dd” in windows as it is clearly shown in the documentation.